Along Comes Mary

 "Along Comes Mary" is a song composed by Tandyn Almer, originally recorded by American sunshine pop band the Association.
 It was the group's first hit, released in March 1966 as the lead single prior to their debut album, And Then...
 Along Comes the Association, which appeared in July.

 Background

 "Along Comes Mary" is sung from the point of view of a once-disillusioned young man talking about the "tribulations no one ever sees" and who "curse[s] those faults in me."
 The singer believes Mary gives him comfort and improves his life.
-An acquaintance of Almer claimed in an interview that "Mary" refers to marijuana, though it is unclear if Almer ever confirmed this.
+Both Leonard Bernstein and Tandyn Almer stated that Mary was a reference to marijuana; this association was also prevalent among many of the song's listeners.
 In the Young People's Concert titled What Is a Mode?
 Leonard Bernstein explained that the song was composed in the Dorian mode.

 Charts

 Bloodhound Gang version

 American rock band Bloodhound Gang recorded a version of "Along Comes Mary" with new punk music to accompany the lyrics.
 It first appeared on the 1998 soundtrack to the film Half Baked before appearing on Bloodhound Gang's third studio album, Hooray for Boobies, the following year.
 "Along Comes Mary" was released as the album's first single in May 1999 and reached No. 5 in Austria, No. 6 in Germany, and No. 13 in Switzerland.
 The song was certified gold in both Austria and Germany.